From Sega Retro

 Controls were an issue for the SG-1000 - the SJ-200 is often criticised for being stiff and unresponsive, and should it break, there is no easy way to replace it.
 All future consoles by Sega would allow both controllers to be removed.

 The SK-1100 keyboard is designed to be plugged into the back of the SG-1000, bringing the unit closer to the offerings of the SC-3000.

-The SG-1000 and SC-3000 were roughly on-par with the original MSX standard, and generally more powerful than the Commodore 64, the most powerful Western computer in the early '80s (see SC-3000: Hardware).
+The SG-1000 and SC-3000 were roughly on-par with the original MSX standard, and comparable to the Commodore 64 (see SC-3000 hardware comparison).
 However, they were not as powerful as rival Nintendo's Famicom/NES.